tonyhffong/TermWin.jl/README.md

    * ranksep.
 Default ". ".
 The string between the rank number and the range description
    * label.
 Default is an empty string.
 If set, it is expected we want to show the long-form range description
    * compact.
 Default is true.
 Compact range looks terser, like `[1,5)`.
 Integers range with interval size 1 is further compacted to just that number.
    * reverse.
 Default is false.
 If set to true, the higher ranges come first.
    * prefix, suffix, scale, precision, commas, stripzeros, parens, mixedfraction, autoscale, conversion.
 These are options from `Formatting.jl`
+   * ngroups. **Default to 4 when breaks are not provided**.
+Generate breaks based on number of groups.
 * `topnames`.
 It requires a `:name` column, a `:measure` column and an integer (typically small).
 Keyward arguments
   include:
    * absolute.
 Default false.
 If true, large negatives will be included in the top names too.
 Please note that the sort order will always put negative values below positive ones.
 See `test/dftests.jl` for more details.
    * ranksep.
 Default ". ".
    * dense = true.
 Whether it skip numbers when encountering ties.
    * tol.
 Tolerance.
 Default zero.
 If set positive and absolute is true, measures that are below this